 A study of cartoon illustration and all its uses in the commercial art field.
 From print advertising and editorial art, through film or computer animation, this course emphasizes the development of characters and the creation of personalities.
 There is, in this course, a review and practice of basic drawing techniques to create human, animal or object cartoons.
 There is also a series of projects in a variety of cartoon illustration outlets such as greeting cards, book illustrations, story boards, game layouts, packaging, etc. Along with the work with humorous, exaggerated, or satirical drawings, this class will also explore computer animation, special effects and multi media applications.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU.

-ART 176 AD - 3 Units Desktop Publishing Using QuarkXpress
+Desktop Publishing Using QuarkXpress

-(Same as: Business Data Processing 176 AD) Advisories: Digital Arts 100
+(Same as: Business Data Processing 176 AD)

+Advisories: Digital Arts 100

 Desktop publishing using the current version of QuarkXpress.
 The student will learn how to combine word processing documents, typesetting, page layout, drawing, image control, color control, and document construction in a single program, to create other promotional materials.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU.

-ART 177 AB - 3 Units Graphic Design Principles on the Computer
+Graphic Design Principles on the Computer